 FRED D. GRAY "there are many all-Negro schools.
 And in most of the counties, the number of Negro students going to white schools is far too small."
 Pollak pointed out that in Chilton County, only 1.4% of the Negro children have chosen to go to white schools.
-In Dallas and Marengo counties, he said, only .8% are going to white schools, and in Sumter County--the worst in the state--only .3% are going.
-"The Supreme Court has ruled that schools, he said, government lawyers have drawn up a list of 145 steps needed to end school segregation.
+In Dallas and Marengo counties, he said, only .8% are going to white schools, and in Sumter County -- the worst in the state--only .3% are going.
+"The Supreme Court has ruled that schools.

+plans for 1968-69.
+But for the other 76, he said, government lawyers have drawn up a list of 145 steps needed to end school segregation.
 When Attorney Maury D. Smith got up to present Alabama's case, he didn't spend much time arguing that integration is going well.
 Instead, he quickly moved to a discussion of the "complexities" of integration.
 "The Justice Department is giving us a statistical case," Smith said, "and it takes no account of the many complexities involved."
 Assistant state Attorney General Gordon Madison explained what some of the "complexities" are.
 "The people of Alabama are never going to send their white children to nigra schools," Madison said, "and the sooner these Justice Department people understand that, the sooner we can give a quality education to everyone."
 Madison and Smith also produced what they billed as the state's best evidence--a transcript of testimony from Governor Albert P. Brewer.
 If white children are assigned to Negro schools, the governor said, "public education will be in danger."
-White children will go to private schools rather than to Negro schools, Brewer said, and white parents will then be unwilling to support the public THE SOUTHERN COURIER welcomes letters from anyone on any subject.
-Letters must be signed, but your name will be withheld upon re-Dispute Over Funding Settled in Sunflower when it fails to end the dual system," Pollak said.
+White children will go to private schools rather than to Negro schools, Brewer said, and white parents will then be unwilling to support the public when it fails to end the dual system," Pollak said.
 He suggested 145 steps that various school boards should take before the 1968-69 school year begins.
-Pollak said the Justice Department has decided that 23 of the 99 school districts have "adequate" integration to obtain a loan for all such projects."
-She said OEO threatened to cut off the entire grant if this was not done.
-ACSC, SCPI Chairman Allen said, "We feel we are in a real good position to improve relations between the two am sure by the next funding period we After the money was borrowed for Fred D. Gray, lawyer for the parents who originally brought the sive school case, said the state is ing to "shift the responsibility (for gration) from the school boards Negro children."
-Gray argued.
-"They say that children are suffering in allschools, and that it is the school be responsibility to end that suffe "Now the boards say that integ "The courts have said that boards must integrate their sche will cause problems," he said. it is up to them to find ways to end problems.
-The burden of integra not on the black children or the J Department.
-It is on the school boa In less than a week, the judges that the school boards can contin use freedom of choice--"the feasible plan at this time."
-However, the judges said that " der to speed the end of the dual sys the school boards must increase fa groups."
-But Mrs. Fleming said, "I integration by the beginning of the 69 school year, and must close will have the same problem again." all-Negro schools by September.
-A Marine from
+Pollak said the Justice Department has decided that 23 of the 99 school dis- Fred D. Gray, lawyer for the parents who originally brought the sive school case, said the state is ing to "shift the responsibility (for gration) from the school boards Negro children."
+"The courts have said that s boards must integrate their scho Gray argued.
+"They say that children are suffering in allschools, and that it is the school be responsibility to end that suffer "Now the boards say that integ will cause problems," he said. " it is up to them to find ways to end problems.
+The burden of integra not on the black children or the Ju Department.
+It is on the school boa In less than a week, the judges that the school boards can contin use freedom of choice -- "the feasible plan at this time."
+However, the judges said that " der to speed the end of the dual syst the school boards must increase fa 69 school year, and must close